Date Pistachio Vegan Bars

 Very simple to make, literally blend the dates with the nuts and nut butter, shape into small bars and coat in chocolate.
 With only 4 main ingredients they really are easy too.

-The four ingredients are:
+The four ingredients for Date & Pistachio bites are:

 • Medjool dates